How to Grow a Survival Garden (and What to Do If It Dies)

 There’s absolutely nothing you can do about certain events.
 And that’s why you must have a Plan B. A stockpile of long-term food is essential for surviving when the deck is stacked against you.

-There are numerous different ways to go about building your food supply (which I go over in my book, The Pantry Primer), but the basics are:
+There are numerous different ways to go about building your food supply (which I go over in my course, Build a Better Pantry on a Budget, but the basics are:

 - Shopping the sales